 Copyright is a conceptual extension of website ownership.
 Ready for an eye-opener?
 Under copyright law, a person who creates a fixed work is given ownership of that work automatically.
 The copyright holder cannot transfer this right unless the transfer occurs in writing.

 How does this impact your situation?
-Well, imagine a scenario where you purchase a website from someone who had it designed by a third party.
+Well, you need to check the copyrights associated with the property when doing due diligence when buying a website. imagine a scenario where you purchase a website from someone who had it designed by a third party.
 Did the designer transfer the copyright to the seller?
 If not, the seller has a major problem.
 They do not own part of their site, and the last thing you want to do is purchase that problem!

 I should note this is not an issue in certain cases.
 A blog using a WordPress theme with a significant number of guest posts has all sorts of copyright problems.
 As a buyer, you may well not care.
 You aren’t buying the site for the design or guest articles.
 Instead, you are buying it for the traffic it gets or the potential revenue production.
 In this scenario, the transaction should proceed regardless of any copyright concerns.